Amodimethicone: The Science of My Favourite Hair Ingredient

 This film can last through multiple washes.
 According to one study, some of the benefits lasted for 20 washes!

-On my hair though, the silky soft feel is gone enough to require topping up every 2-3 days, even without washing – I’m guessing there’s lots of variation between products and hair types.
+On my hair though, the silky soft feel is gone enough to require topping up every 2-3 days, even without washing – I’m guessing there’s lots of variation between products, hair types and hair routines.

 Hair Brush